Question

 Resume Experts • 10+ Years Experience

-The word "ran" is one of the most overused and generic verbs on resumes today.
-While it technically describes managing or operating something, it fails to capture the depth of your leadership, the complexity of your responsibilities, or the impact of your work.
+The word "ran" is one of the most overused and vague verbs on resumes today.
+While it technically describes managing or operating something, it fails to communicate the depth of your leadership, the complexity of your responsibilities, or the impact you made.

 Better Alternatives to Use Instead